jwynblatt/P2-Landing-Page/README.md

 I added a JavaScript file to modify the HTML and CSS.

 Specifically I...
-1. linked a JavaScript file to the index.html
+1. linked a JavaScript file to the index.html.
-2. added JavaScript to dynamically add a navigation bar at the page top.
-The JavaScript grabbed the section names and put them in the navigation bar
+2. added JavaScript to dynamically add a navigation bar to the page top.
+The JavaScript grabbed the section names and put them in the navigation bar.
 3. used listeners on each section name in the navigation bar.
 When a section name is clicked on, the window scrolls to that section.
-4. marked the section selected as active and used JavaScript to change the CSS, hightlighting the section that was selected in the navigation bar.
+4. determined which section is closest to the top of the window, marked that section as active and used JavaScript to change the CSS, highlighting the active section.
-5. scrolled to a new section when that new section name is click in the navigation bar, unhighlighting the old active section and highlighting the new active section.
+5. dynamically change the highlighted "active" section as the user scrolls or if the JavaScript initiates the scroll when the user clicks on a section name in the navigation bar.

 ![](videos/After.gif)